Wisconsin's 63rd Assembly district

-The 63rd Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southeast Wisconsin, the district covers most of the south half of Racine County west of Wisconsin Highway 31, including the city of Burlington and the villages of Rochester, Union Grove, and Sturtevant, as well as most of the village of Mount Pleasant and part of the city of Racine.
-The district is represented by Republican Robin Vos, the Speaker of the Assembly, since 2005.
+The 63rd Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southeast Wisconsin, the district comprises areas of northeast Racine County and southwest Milwaukee County.
+It includes most of the city of Franklin and most of the village of Caledonia.
+The district is represented by Republican Robert Wittke, since January 2025; Wittke previously represented the 62nd district from 2019 to 2025.

-The 63rd Assembly District is located within Wisconsin's 21st Senate district, along with the 61st and 62nd Assembly Districts.
+The 63rd Assembly district is located within Wisconsin's 21st Senate district, along with the 61st and 62nd Assembly districts.